Please Read How You Can Help Keep the Encyclopedia Free

 - One is that – as we shall see later – he is generally quite suspicious about teleology, and the concept of natural place is basically a teleological one.
 Correspondingly, Ockham attempts – not very successfully – to explain the kinematics associated with natural place in terms of efficient causality.
 (Ockham, Expositio Physicorum IV, c6: Opera Philosophica V, p.
 78; Goddu 1984, pp. 122ff.).

-- Another reason is because of several examples which tend to undermine the difference between rest and motion.
+- Another basis for attacking Aristotle here comes from several examples which tend to undermine the difference between rest and motion.
 Ockham, and many other medievals, have reductionist accounts of place in terms of contact between bodies; the place of a body is just the surfaces of the bodies surrounding it (Ockham, Expositio Physicorum IV, c6: Opera Philosophica V, pp. 55ff.).
 So, if we have a ship in a river, which is flowing, is the place of the ship the surface of the surrounding water?
 Is this, then, a moving place?
 And what, then, would be the relation between that moving place and fixed places?
 Ockham eventually decides that there are only fixed places, but his arguments are not very strong, and one is left with the impression that the very ideas of rest and motion have become somewhat problematic.
 (Ockham, Expositio Physicorum IV, c7: Opera Philosophica V, pp. 79ff.; cf. Goddu 1999)

 - The final reason is motivated by a theological example: we can suppose that God could create another world than this, but, in that case, what would the earth of that world do?
 Would it move towards the centre of this world (which seems to us to be the natural place of earth)?
 Or towards the centre of the other world?
 (Ockham, I Sent., d.
 44: Opera Theologica IV, pp. 655–56; Goddu 1984, p.
 124. See also Marsilius of Inghen, Si essent plures mundi.)